usf-cs112-fall2020/usf-cs112-fall2020.github.io/syllabus.md

 Non-passing grades for undergraduate CS majors and minors are highlighted in <strong class="has-text-danger">red</strong> text.
 See the [Undergraduate Student Regulations](https://catalog.usfca.edu/content.php?catoid=22&navoid=3097) for more about letter grades and GPA for undergraduate students.

-### Student Awards

-At the end of the semester, various awards will be given to students.
-While these awards are informal and do not impact your final grade, they do provide a way for students to differentiate themselves on resumes.
-Example awards include: top student askers and answerers on Piazza, and more.

 ## Course Policies
 {: .page-header }